Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Results

 \subsection{Optics and transport}

 Fig.\ref{optics} shows the optical conductivity, $\sigma(\omega)$, in the ground state for various interaction strengths and three regimes of superexchange interaction of our phase-diagram.

 The band ($U=0$) limit of the model has finite DOS at the Fermi level.
 As a result $\sigma(\omega)$ shows a Drude peak in this limit.
 Inter-orbital interaction ($U$) leads to the emergence of orbital moments ${\bf \Gamma}_i$.
 For $U < U_c$, we have $|{\bf \Gamma}_i| \ll \Gamma_{sat} = 1$.
-Increasing size of these orbital moments leads to a suppressed Drude response, and $\sigma(\omega)$ peak shifts to finite frequency.
+Increasing size of these orbital moments leads to a suppressed Drude response, and $\sigma(\omega)$ peak shifts to higher frequencies, indicating an increase in the insulating tendency of the system.

 $|{\bf \Gamma}_i|$ increases monotonically with increasing $U$ and for $U \gg U_c$ it saturates to the atomic value $|{\bf \Gamma}_i| = 1$.
 Beyond $U_c$ there is an optical gap in $\sigma(\omega)$.
 From our calculation, we find that the $U_c$'s for different superexchange scales are consistent with those obtained from the DOS results.